Articles On Child Behavior Problems

 The articles on child behavior problems in this section relate to learning problems that can be associated with a concussion or mild Traumatic Brain Injury.

-Mild Traumatic Brian Injury In Children, Adolescents and Young Adults: This article increases understanding of traumatic brain injury in children, especially the detrimental effects of a mild TBI and/or concussion.
+Mild Traumatic Brain Injury In Children, Adolescents and Young Adults: This article increases understanding of traumatic brain injury in children, especially the detrimental effects of a mild TBI and/or concussion.

 Traumatic Brain Injury in Children: This provides an overview of traumatic brain injury in children and adolescents.
 It discusses how brain injuries in children can differ from brain injuries in adults, and why they can be more severe in children than in adults.